hyperreal64/bluebuild-bazzite/README.md

 Nmap is a lot easier to deal with if I just include it on the host.
 Otherwise I'd have to configure a rootful Distrobox, which is more cumbersome.

-In contrast to the default Bazzite settings, the following systemd units are disabled by default in this build:
+In contrast to the default UBlue settings, the following systemd units are disabled by default in this build:

 * bluetooth.service
 * cups.service